The digital divide

 Digital inclusion means ensuring people can use the internet and technology to improve their daily lives.
 This is not just a tech issue.
 Digital inclusion is about enabling access to everything the digital world has to offer to ensure no one is left behind.

-Everyone in Australia deserves the right to have affordable access to digital technology and the skills and confidence to use it.
+Everyone in Australia has the right to affordable access to digital technology and the skills and confidence to use it.

 What is the digital divide?

-< 40% of Australians feel they can keep up with rapid changes in technology
+less than 40% of Australians feel they can keep up with rapid changes in technology (ADII, 2020)

 What are we doing about it?